Focus

 1980sSynopsis

 Design Thinking is about the cognitive, strategic, and practical processes associated with designing solutions and/or products.
 Design Thinking is considered a process for innovation and includes problem seeking and identification, imagining solutions or products, planning, creating, prototyping, testing, and improving.
 Design Thinking includes solution-based strategies for solving ill-defined problems and crosses different domains from laboratories to natural contexts.
-Major subdiscourses include the following:- Activity-Centered Design – A version of Human-Centered Design (see above) that is directly informed by Activity Theory, Activity-Centered Design places a strong emphasis on “activities” – that is, on user goal-oriented actions.
+Major subdiscourses include the following:- Activity-Centered Design – a version of Human-Centered Design (see above) that is directly informed by Activity Theory, Activity-Centered Design places a strong emphasis on “activities” – that is, on user goal-oriented actions

 - Architectural Psychology (Design and Behavior) – a domain focused on the influence of the human-made environment on people’s attitudes and engagements